 The FAFSA, or Free Application for Federal Student Aid, is a form that is used by the U.S. Department of Education and the university to determine aid like scholarships, grants and loans, and work study eligibility.
 The 2022-2023 FAFSA is available beginning October 1.
 Submit your FAFSA by December 1 to receive a $500 Early Filers Grant.

-Applications for admission to Xavier are considered on a rolling basis and decisions are typically shared with students within 2 weeks of completion of the application file.
+Applications for admission to Xavier are considered on a rolling basis and decisions are typically shared with students within a month of completion of the application file.
 However, the dates below are important to consider.

 |Application Type||Deadline||Notification by|

 |Application Deadline||Rolling||Within 1 month of application completion|

 *Applications received after the December 1 priority deadline will be considered on a space-available basis.